GURPS Basic Set: Reception

 The first edition of the GURPS Basic Set was reviewed by Marcus L. Rowland in issue 83 of White Dwarf magazine (November 1986).
 Rowland comments: "While I can applaud the idea behind the system, I can't really recommend GURPS at its present stage of development.
 In the long run, GURPS and all its supplements may cover more ground than other systems, possibly at less expense, but in the short term there isn't enough support material to run a fully rounded game of any type, apart from gladitorial combat and medieval adventures."

 Michael DeWolfe reviewed GURPS Basic Set in Space Gamer/Fantasy Gamer No. 79.
 DeWolfe commented that "GURPS is a good roleplaying system.
 It combines old ideas with new and surpasses its contemporaries.
 Playability is paramount, though reality is sacrificed.
-Its ambitious goal of covering all game worlds looks to be accomblishable."
+Its ambitious goal of covering all game worlds looks to be accomplishable."

+J. Michael Caparula reviewed GURPS: Basic Set for Different Worlds magazine and stated that "The system is well-integrated and balanced, but I doubt that it is complete.
+It is my guess that future supplements will enhance and modify it further, just like any other role-playing game.
+It is good, however, that something like GURPS now exists, so that designers may concentrate on well-developed settings, characters, and situations instead of laboring over the intricasies of a new game system."

+Ken Cliffe reviewed the second edition version of the GURPS Basic Set in White Wolf #13 (December 1988), rating it a 4 out of 5 and stated that "GURPS is definitely worth a look.
+This is especially so if you're tired of learning a new game system for each campaign.
+However, if you enjoy collecting games and prefer to be inspired by self-contained and extensive RPGs."

 Michael DeWolfe reviewed the third edition of the GURPS Basic Set in Space Gamer/Fantasy Gamer #85.
 DeWolfe comments in his summary: "This game has looked at its peers and built on all of them; avoiding their mistakes and following their successes.
 If you're looking for a good point generation system, get GURPS.
 If you're looking for a truly generic system, get GURPS.
 If you're looking for a painstakingly coherent system, get GURPS.
 If you want a fine RPG, get this game.
 It is worth it."

 Jim Bambra reviewed the third edition of the GURPS Basic Set for Dragon magazine #149 (September 1989).
 Bambra comments: "Now in its third incarnation, the GURPS Basic Set is better than ever. [...]
 It's a game designed to be used with an unlimited variety of backgrounds and settings; to its credit, the GURPS game does so admirably."

 GURPS Basic Set, 3rd edition was awarded the Origins Award for "Best Roleplaying Rules of 1988".

 The third edition GURPS Basic Set was an ORIGINS and Gamers' Choice award-winner.